GFDRR/rdl-standard/docs/guides/preparation.md

 We also need to consider:

 - **FORMAT**: how the data are stored.
-It is preferred to keep together data in the same format, conversely split different file formats in different resources.
-[Read more](formats) about supported data formats.
+It is preferred to keep data in the same format in a single resource, or split different file formats into multiple resources.
+[Read more](formats) about common data formats for risk information.
-- **SELF-DEPENDENCY & COMPLETENESS**: the data resource can be interpreted and used by itself.
+- **SELF-DEPENDENCY & COMPLETENESS**: the data resource should be easily interpreted and used by itself.
-- **SIZE-EFFICIENCY**: try to avoid creating huge datasets (>1 Gb) that would be hard to download on poor connections.
+- **SIZE-EFFICIENCY**: try to avoid creating large datasets (> 500MB) that would be hard to download on poor connections.

 ```{caution}
 In general, splitting raster datasets into smaller parts is not advised, according to self-dependency and completeness criteria.
 For data efficiency, always consider a larger extent than needed as to avoid cross-border artefacts.
 Instead of splitting rasters, consider storing the raster in an alternative format that maybe more size-efficient (see Formats sections).
 ![Screenshot](../img/raster_clip.jpg)
 ```

 Structuring risk data well when it is generated and before it is delivered to a client is important to ensure data folder are intuitive to search, and make dataset upload more efficient (and it is easier to do first time than changing the structure later).
-Decisions on how to structure risk data can be taken on a project-by-project basis, because there is a wide variety of how data are structured depending on the components of a project.
+Decisions on how to structure risk data should be taken on a project-by-project basis, because there is a wide variety of how data are structured depending on the components of a project.
 For a country-scale analysis, we advise to follow the following structure of folders when preparing data for delivery / upload to a risk data catalog:

 ```
 <country>_<project_name>